Research: Epiphone serial numbers and production estimates (1931–1956)

 - During the 1950–1956 period, electric and acoustic instruments were produced in similar numbers – around 5000 units of each type in total.

-- * Note: For models produced in very small numbers (e.g. Tudor, Empire, Windsor, some flattops, etc.) the extrapolated totals are inherently unreliable due to the relatively small data sample – i.e. the calculated figures are likely too high.
+- * Note: For models documented in very low numbers (e.g. Tudor, Empire, Windsor, etc.) the estimated production totals are inherently unreliable due to the relatively small data sample – i.e. the extrapolated figures may be rather too high.

 1934 | ||||